o-oliush/e-e-test-generator/README.md

 - 🗂️ Persist AI-generated prompts as Markdown files within the local `tests/` directory and explore them on the dedicated Stored Test Prompts page.
 - ▶️ Run any stored test prompt by resending it to the AI for simulated execution or verification.
 - 📊 Review pass/fail status, confidence, and execution logs directly from the Stored Test Prompts page with inline analyzer summaries.
+- 🕓 Inspect a persisted execution history for every test, stored under `test-results/` so you can revisit previous attempts.

 ## Getting Started